X-oss-byte/aws-workshop/content/1_ModuleOne_Prerequisites/16_ConfigureWorkshopSpecificRequirements.md

 ---
-title: "Configure workshop specific requirements" # MODIFY THIS TITLE
+title: "Configure workshop specific requirements"
 chapter: true
-weight: 6 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
+weight: 6
 ---

 <!-- MORE SUBMODULES CAN BE ADDED TO DIVIDE UP THE SETUP INTO SMALLER SECTIONS -->